mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/devops-overview.md

 Continuous integration and continuous delivery (CI/CD) is supported both in the Mendix Developer Portal and via the platform APIs.
 The platform APIs enable [integrating with external tools](#devops-tools) to build a delivery pipeline using products like Jenkins and Selenium coupled with container technologies like Cloud Foundry, Kubernetes, and Docker.

 As part of the CI pipeline, testing can be fully automated.
 To implement unit tests, you can use the [UnitTesting module](https://appstore.home.mendix.com/link/app/390/), which is available in the Mendix App Store.
-In addition, testers and developers alike can use the [Application Test Suite](https://docs.mendix.com/ats/), a Selenium-based test service for automated UI testing.
+In addition, testers and developers alike can use the [Mendix Application Test Suite](https://docs.mendix.com/ats/), a Selenium-based test service for automated UI testing.
 Third-party testing tools and services like Selenium, JMeter, and Gatling can also be integrated in the CI pipeline.

 For more information, see [Continuous Integration](cicd) and [Testing](test-automation-qa).
 And for details on using third-party testing tools, see the section [How Does Mendix Support Third-Party Testing Tools?](test-automation-qa#third-party) in *Test Automation & Quality Assurance*.

 ### 2.5 Deploying Phase